flipz357/HIPE-2026/_pages/timeline.md

 Please also refer to the general timeline of CLEF 2026 for now: [CLEF 2026 Dates](https://clef2026.clef-initiative.eu/dates/)

+## Guidelines

+We uploaded the guidelines to Zenodo.
+Here's [the link](https://zenodo.org/records/17800136).

 ## Working Note Paper Instructions